SummaryRead the full fact sheet

-All Australian residents who hold a current Medicare card are eligible to receive medicines supplied under the pilot at the same price as if they had a prescription, that is, the same as under the Pharmaceutical Benefits Scheme (PBS).
+All Australian residents with a current Medicare card can receive medicines supplied under the pilot at the same price as if they had a prescription.
 This includes concession card holders and those eligible for subsidised medicine under the Closing the Gap program.

-For vaccinations or travel health, pharmacies may charge a consultation fee, plus the cost of any vaccines given for a travel health or other vaccination consultation.
+For travel healthcare consultations and vaccinations, pharmacies may charge a consultation fee, and you will be charged the cost of any vaccines given for a travel health or other vaccination consultation.

 The cost of the consultation and the vaccines may vary between pharmacies.

 The pharmacist will discuss all fees with you before starting the consultation and before giving any vaccines.

 Not all pharmacies are participating in the pilot.